 DAPS handover is not supported for NTN in this release of the specification.

 UE may support mobility between gNBs operating with NTN payloads in different orbits (e.g., GSO, NGSO at different altitudes).
+UE may also support mobility between gNBs operating with transparent and regenerative NTN payloads.

 RACH-less handover as specified in 9.2.3.6, in TS 38.321 [6] and in TS 38.331 [12] is supported in NTNs.